 We’re going to dive into some medical science here so that everyone is on the same page about diabetes since there seems to be so much misinformation out there.
 I tried to summarize books on diabetes into a few paragraphs, so I hope this is clear to the reader.

 Lots of science here, but diabetes is a complex disease.
 Oversimplifying it can make some people think that it’s simple to treat or even cure.
 I need to disabuse the reader of that belief if you have it.

 This shows, once again, how complex living systems are, and simple explanations about the physiological processes in humans are laughable and should be dismissed.
-Moreover, glucose control in humans is a fascinating physiological system, and it’s remarkable that it works so well in 99% of people.
+Moreover, glucose control in humans is a fascinating physiological system, and, remarkably, it works so well in 99% of people.

 Type 1 diabetes mellitus

-In fact, type 1 diabetes can be deadly if the uncontrolled blood sugar leads to a life-threatening condition called diabetic ketoacidosis.
-Without regular insulin injections, a patient has little chance of living beyond a short period of time, and even then it could be a horrifically painful demise.
+Type 1 diabetes can be deadly if uncontrolled blood sugar leads to a life-threatening condition called diabetic ketoacidosis.
+Without regular insulin injections, a patient has little chance of living beyond a short period, and even then it could be a horrifically painful demise.

 It is not known what causes this autoimmune disease, although there is strong evidence that genetics is the most important factor.
 However, other things may be implicated, like vaccine-preventable diseases, which could be important co-factors in the development of the disease.
 Just to be clear, vaccines are not linked to type 1 diabetes.